IndaPlus25/RaySorcerers-Instructions/task-05-chess-gui/README.md

 sudo apt install libasound2-dev libudev-dev pkg-config
 ```

 Unfortunately, GGEZ and WSL has been proven to be especially tricky.
-For example, if you are experiencing `'Failed to build context.: AudioError("Could not initialize sound system using default output device (for some reason)")'`, it is mentally sane to disenable the audio.
+For example, if you are experiencing `'Failed to build context.: AudioError("Could not initialize sound system using default output device (for some reason)")'`, it is mentally sane to disable the audio.
 ```rust
 ContextBuilder::new()./*...*/.modules(conf::ModuleConf::default().audio(false));
 ```